 Your child’s safety is of utmost importance to us.
-It is the parents’ responsibility to make sure the school has up-to-date emergency contact information.
+It is the parents’ responsibility to make sure the school has up-to-date contact information.
 If your phone numbers change, or if an emergency contact person is no longer available to pick up your child, you must advise the school.

 In the interest of your child’s safety, please ensure that copies of recent court orders regarding your child(ren) are given to the school office for our records.